xvzf/htw-saar-vaa/README.md

 Incoming/Outgoing message counters are summed up.
 The passive/active state is represented in the first part of the `state` response and is *ORed* for all childs and the receiving node before propagating.
 This allows to make sure all network nodes are in a passive state; e.g. `node_1_active('false') && node_2_active('false') && node_3_active('true') = true`.

+> Collecting results

+Results are - as all control messages after the leader election, transfered across the spanning tree. a `collectRequest` is propagated along the child nodes and nodes send an accumulated `collect` response once all children have reported theirs.